Tracking vs. Monitoring: Key Differences Explained

 -

-Clear tracking/monitoring policies and following regional privacy laws help maintain employee trust and protect your business.
+Clear tracking/monitoring policies and following regional privacy laws help maintain employee trust.
+Eventually, this will protect your business.

 Did you know that 94% of organizations use some form of employee tracking or monitoring?
 Yet, many struggle to distinguish between the two.

-Work is different now, and companies need to pick: Should they track employee movements, monitor what they do on computers, or both?
+Work is different now, companies need to pick: Should they track employee locations?
+Monitor what they do on computers with video surveillance, or both?

 The right choice impacts productivity, compliance, and workplace morale.